system-transparency/system-transparency/README.md

 ```

 ### Leased server with EFI application installation
 In this scenario we have a closed source UEFI firmware which cannot easily be modified.
-In order to deploy _stboot_ underneath, we will use the Linux EFI stub kernel feature and compile the kernel as EFI application.
+In order to deploy _stboot_ underneath, we will use the Linux EFI stub kernel feature and compile the kernel as an EFI application.

 ```bash
 make efi-application-installation
 ```

 ### Colocated server with coreboot payload installation
-In this scenario we are able to place our own server in the data center.
+In this scenario we can place our own server in the data center.
 This server already contains Open Source firmware and is able to boot a Linux kernel payload after hardware initialization.

 ```
 # Work in Progress: Not yet implemented!